Instagram now hides Stories from those who post a lot; understand | downloads

 On social media, there are a large number of complaints about the novelty.
 Influencers and content creators, for example, claim that the change may affect the number of Stories views and the engagement of followers, due to the hiding of publications for a certain portion of the audience.

-Regular users also posted complaints on Twitter, saying that the change harms the fluidity of the Stories experience, since it takes more taps to see the stories in full.
+Regular users also posted complaints on Twitter, saying that the change damages the fluidity of the Stories experience, since it takes more taps to see the stories in full.
 Check out some reports.

 Also watch: 5 types of Stories to increase engagement on Instagram